 Bunbury Water Area By-Laws

-Water Supply, Sewerage and

-Drainage Department,

-Perth, 9th November 1949.

-HIS Excellency the Governor in Executive Council, acting under the provisions of the Water Boards Act 1904, has been pleased to approve of the repeal of the by-laws heretofore made under the said Act by the Bunbury Water Board and to approve of the substitution in lieu thereof of the new by-laws set forth in the Schedule hereunder.

-(Sgd.)
-W. C. WILLIAMS,

-Under Secretary for Works.

 Repeal — All by-laws of the Bunbury Water Board made prior to these by-laws are hereby repealed.

 Division 1

 1. Interpretations

 (a) In the construction and for the purposes of these by-laws, unless the context otherwise requires, the terms “drain,” “house”, “land”, “owner” and “public house” shall have the meanings severally attached to them in section 3 of the Health Act 1911.